The 'Bolt' object type has the following headings:

 Clashing: This is set to yes or no and refers to whether the profile is currently clashing with other elements or not.
 This property is automatically set by the clash control, and is only included in properties for search objectives.
 For more information read the chapter Clash Check

 Zoom: Zoom to the extents of the selected bolt(s)

-Review macro: Will open the Macro Edit dialog, where the macro may be viewed and/or edited
+Review macro: Will open the Macro Edit dialog, where the macro that owns this bolt may be viewed and/or edited

 Unique identifier: Unique identifier allocated by Parabuild, or received from a CIS/2 or Ifc file import.

 Advanced properties - Clicking on this button will open the advanced properties dialog, which contains the following properties for bolts :

 - Pre-classified type - This property is only useful for template drawings of connections/macros.